Les Films du Fleuve

-Les Films du Fleuve is a Belgian art-film production company owned by the Dardenne brothers, Jean-Pierre and Luc Dardenne, and launched in 1994.
+Les Films du Fleuve is a Belgian art-film production company owned by the Belgian filmmaking duo Dardenne brothers, Jean-Pierre and Luc Dardenne, and launched in 1994.

-It has produced three Palme d'Or winning films: Rosetta (1999) and L'Enfant (2005) by the Dardenne brothers, and I, Daniel Blake (2016) by Ken Loach.
+It has produced three Palme d'Or winning films: Rosetta (1999) and L'Enfant (2005) by the Dardenne brothers, and I, Daniel Blake (2016) by Ken Loach, and one Oscar-nominated film: Two Days, One Night (2014) by the Dardenne brothers, which earned Marion Cotillard a nomination for Best Actress at the 87th Academy Awards in 2015.